coco390/meet-landing-page/README.md

 ## Project Overview

 The Meet Landing Page is designed to showcase a clean and modern layout for a fictional product or service.
 The goal is to implement the design provided by Frontend Mentor and ensure that it is fully responsive and visually appealing across different devices.
+The devices were widescreen (1440px), tablet (768px), and mobile (375px).

 ## Live Demo